dylanlee/autoeval-jobs/readme.md

 # Flood Evuation Job Arguments, Inputs, and Outputs

 This repository contains a set of yaml files that specifies interfaces for the jobs that make up the FIM evaluation pipeline.
 The pipeline has been designed as a series of chained jobs that will be run by a batch processing solution.
-The primary focus is on inputs and outputs of each job and the job arguments/parameters.
+The primary focus is on inputs and outputs of each job and each jobs arguments/parameters.

 Below we give a human readable description of the contents of each yaml file.